AI predicts Airbnb prices with 69% accuracy

 Prior to training, the team tapped the open source TextBlob corpus to analyze the sentiment of listings reviews, which assigned a score between -1 (very negative sentiment) and 1 (very positive sentiment) to each.
 The scores were averaged across all reviews associated with a given listing and included as a new feature in the training data set.

 The team tested several price-predicting machine learning techniques, including linear regression, tree-based models, SVR, and neural networks.
-But they report that the best-performing model — Support Vector Regression (SVR) — achieved an R2 score (a measure of how well the predictions approximate the real data points) of 69% and on the test set.
+But they report that the best-performing model — Support Vector Regression (SVR) — achieved an R2 score (a measure of how well the predictions approximate the real data points) of 69% on the test set.

 “This level of accuracy is a promising outcome given the heterogeneity of the dataset and the involved hidden factors and interactive terms, including the personal characteristics of the owners, which were impossible to consider,” wrote the coauthors, who leave to future work collecting more training examples and experimenting with novel neural network architectures.